 If you are hesitant with the notion of therapy, feel unheard or feel challenged by how you "should" be living you life then my approach can help you.
 There are no expectations from me for how you should engage with therapy.
-What I aim to provide is a space that makes you feel comfortable and safe to express yourself.
+I aim to provide is a space that makes you feel comfortable and safe to express yourself.
 My doctoral training and clinical exposure has given me the skills and experience to practice across a wide range of evidence-based theories and techniques such as existential, psychodynamic and CBT therapies

 Please get in touch to discuss your therapy needs.